-Altium NEXUS, in conjunction with your connected Workspace, caters for the ability to store component datasheets within that Workspace and, in doing so, link them to target components.
+Altium Designer, in conjunction with your managed content server caters for the ability to store component datasheets within that server and, in doing so, link them to target Component Items.
 This allows you to more fully describe and support a component, in a centralized fashion, while reducing the reliance on external storage mediums (shared network drives for example).
-Storing datasheets next to the very components that need to reference them also means you no longer need to have a live internet connection to consult a reference document that can often, and frustratingly, disappear without warning at the whim of the hosting website!
+Storing datasheets next to the very items that need to reference them also means you no longer need to have a live internet connection to consult a reference document that can often, and frustratingly, disappear without warning at the whim of the hosting website!

 Attaching a Datasheet to a Component Item in the Explorer Panel

-For an existing component in a Workspace, one or more datasheets can be attached (uploaded) to that component – essentially creating a link between the component and the datasheet(s) – through the Explorer panel.
-While browsing the required component, switch to its Data Sheet aspect view tab.
+For an existing Component Item in a managed content server, one or more datasheets can be attached (uploaded) to that item - essentially creating a link between the component and the datasheet(s) - through the Explorer panel.
+While browsing the required Component Item, switch to its Data Sheet aspect view tab.

-Through the Explorer panel, datasheet management for an existing component is performed from within that component's Data Sheet aspect view tab.
+Through the Explorer panel, datasheet management for an existing Component Item is performed from within that item's Data Sheet aspect view tab.

 Drag and Drop Attachment

 By far the easiest method to attach a datasheet to a component is to select it within your Windows File Explorer, then drag and drop it onto the indicated area of the component's Data Sheet aspect view tab, in the Explorer panel.
 You can attach any number of datasheets to a component.
 Once dropped, the file(s) will be uploaded.